ntxtthomas/jquery_functions/README.md

 Update: Did lots of cleanup on the layout.. looking better, but now the navBar toggle isn't working again.. going to bed
 Update: updated jQuery CDN to more current version and again loaded before bootstrap.. success, navBar toggle works.. on to Breakpoints,..
 I'd also like to minimize the jQuery Function list and add other Bootstrap examples such as Table and Forms.

+Update: I've decided to make it look real world clean and minimize the noise.
+I've eliminated most of the jQuery functions and added excercises in Bootstrap Form and Boostrap Table.
+It's looking good.